 Usually, research on the vegetarian diet focuses mainly on nutritional deficiencies.

-Trans and saturated fats should also be replaced by unsaturated fats, such as walnuts, olive oil and canola oil, and it is important to control the portions and perform physical activities regularly.
+Trans and saturated fats should also be replaced by unsaturated fats, such as walnuts, olive oil, and canola oil.
+It is essential to control the portions and regularly perform physical activities.

 Varieties of vegetarians

-Vegetarian regimens exclude meat, poultry or seafood.
-But there are people with different dietary patterns, which are included in that regime because of the large amount of vegetables they consume, such as:
+Vegetarian regimens exclude meat, poultry, or seafood.
+But there are people with different dietary patterns, which are included in that regime because of the large number of vegetables they consume, such as:

-- Lacto-ovo vegetarians: They do not consume chicken, meat or fish, but they consume dairy products and eggs.
+- Lacto-Ovo vegetarians: They do not consume chicken, meat, or fish, but dairy products and eggs.